decretist/Dissertation/Chapter4/chapter4.md

 of the first recension, and Gratian 2 to refer to the compiler or compilers of the second recension.
 He then reformulated the second part of Kuttner's question by asking whether Gratian 1 was the same person as Gratian 2.
-Winroth's answer to the question posed in this form, that Gratian 2 was *not* the same person as Gratian 1, has been the focus of vigorous but so far inconclusive scholarly debate over the last twenty years.
-Much of the debate has focused on competing evaluations of the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of the *Decretum*, and more recently on secondary evidence such as a twelfth-century Siena necrology in which the name Gratian appears.
+Over the last twenty years, Winroth's answer to the question posed in this form, that Gratian 2 was *not* the same person as Gratian 1, has been the focus of vigorous but so far inconclusive scholarly debate.
+Much of the debate has focused on competing evaluations of the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript of the *Decretum*, and more recently on secondary evidence, such as a twelfth-century Siena necrology in which the name Gratian appears.